chris27uk/ClearBank.tech-test-dotnet/README.md

 ## If I had more time

 - I would put more testing effort into the backup data store.
-While absolutely not needed for the refactoring safety, it would be good to validate this in case the logic becomes less simple.
+While absolutely not needed for the refactoring safety, it would be good to validate this in case the logic becomes more complex.